What Does it Take to Be a Refractory Materials Repairer?

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

-Is There Going to be Demand for Refractory Materials Repairers?
+Is There Job Demand for Refractory Materials Repairers?

 The states with the most job growth for Refractory Materials Repairer are Missouri, Texas, and Pennsylvania.
 Watch out if you plan on working in Tennessee, Wisconsin, or Oregon.
 These states have the worst job growth for this type of profession.